 From units installed upside down to the use cardboard plenums some air conditioning installation mistakes are just too common and often lead to problems.
-More often than not, these installation blunders are done by the inexperienced HVAC installation professionals.
+More often than not, these installation blunders are done by the inexperienced HVAC installation professionals trying to get their customers cool and clean air, but do not have the requisite skills to do so yet.
 Knowing them can help you avoid problems in advance.
 Take a look at six of the common mistakes.

 1) Improperly Sized System